Mario Party: Star Rush: Gameplay

-Following the format of previous Mario Party titles, Mario Party: Star Rush is a party video game wherein four characters from the Mario franchise compete in a virtual board game.
-The playable characters are each controlled by either a human player or artificial intelligence, with the latter having several difficulty levels.
+Following the format of previous Mario Party titles, Mario Party: Star Rush is a party video game wherein up to four characters from the Mario franchise compete in a virtual board game.
+The playable characters are each controlled by either a human player or artificial intelligence (AI), with the latter having several difficulty levels, including Normal, Hard, and Very Hard.
 There are 12 playable characters: Mario, Luigi, Princess Peach, Princess Daisy, Rosalina, Yoshi, Toad, Toadette, Donkey Kong, Wario, Waluigi, and Diddy Kong.
 During board games, players roll dice and move around game boards interspersed with minigames.
-Most minigames are skill-based, though a few are dependent on luck.
-Star Rush features a total of 53 minigames – 12 of which are exclusive to the Coinathlon game mode – giving it the lowest number of minigames in the series' history.
+Most minigames are skill-based, though a couple are dependent on luck, such as Haunted Hallways, in which players race to reach a hidden goal on a map filled with Boos and doors.
+Mario Party: Star Rush features a total of 53 minigames, 12 of which are exclusive to the Coinathlon game mode.
 The game deviates from the franchise via its replacement of the traditional turn-based gameplay in favor of players moving simultaneously on non-linear, grid-like game boards.
-The player has a "Party Level" that increases as they earn points based on performance, unlocking extra playable characters and game modes.
+The player has an experience point-based "Party Level" that increases as they earn points based on performance, unlocking extra playable characters and game modes.

 The main game mode is Toad Scramble, in which all four playable characters are different-colored Toads.
-Additional Mario characters appear on the boards, and each player can recruit up to four at a time as allies, allowing them to roll extra dice and receive help during boss battles.
-There are 15 game boards to choose from, most of which are gradually unlocked.
+Additional Mario characters appear on the boards and can be recruited as AI-controlled allies, allowing players to roll extra dice and receive help during boss battles.
+Each player can recruit up to four allies at a time.
+There are five worlds and fifteen game boards to choose from, most of which are gradually unlocked.
 During board games, items can be collected and used to enhance a player's score or hinder rivals.
 A free-for-all minigame is played every time a Coin Balloon is popped, giving players the opportunity to earn coins.
-On each board, players share the goal of collecting the most Stars, which can be earned by coming first in boss battles.
+On each board, players are all tasked with collecting the most Stars, which can be earned by coming first in boss battles.
 After a certain number of boss battles, the board game ends, and each player is awarded one Star for every ten coins collected.
 Additional Stars may be awarded based on random criteria, such as performing well in minigames or moving the fewest number of spaces.